 COMPRESS: Compression using a wrap may reduce excessive swelling of the affected area.

 ELEVATE: Elevating the area of injury above your heart can reduce accumulation of excess fluid.

-MANUAL THERAPY: Manual therapy, typically performed by a Physical Therapist or licensed medical professional, can be helpful in reducing swelling and pain, while promoting circulation and mobility.
+MANUAL THERAPY: Manual therapy, typically performed by a Physical Therapist or licensed medical professional, can be helpful in reducing swelling and pain, while promoting circulation and mobility, speeding up the recovery process.
 Manual techniques can also help to decrease scar tissue development, improve soft tissue integrity, improve muscle activation, restore muscle balance, and normalize movement patterns / mechanics.